husayt/josediazgonzalez.com/_posts/2009-11-26-rails-style-error-messages-in-cakephp.markdown

     - cakephp 1.2
     - cakephp 1.3
   layout: post
+  description: A simple CakePHP helper for outputting grouped error messages as in the Ruby on Rails framework.
 ---

 I've had a bit of code tucked away in various files for a while.
 It was code to deal with error messages.